syncfusion-content/uwp-docs/uwp/Timepicker/Formatting.md

 ## Specifying format for the TimeSelector

-The SelectorFormatString property used to specify format for the TimeSelector
+The SelectorFormatString property is used to specify the format for the TimeSelector.